Canon M6 vs Panasonic TS7

 It is notable that the M6 has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M6 and the TS7 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the TS7 followed on from the Panasonic TS6.
+The TS7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon M6 better than the Panasonic TS7 or vice versa?
 The listing below highlights the relative strengths of the two models.